tbnorth/SLREagents2024/iaglr2018.md

  - Vectorized Python (numpy), 90 minute run time

+## In a database

+ - 19M records of `time, origin, birth, x, y, z`
+ - use a netCDF file, treated as a 19M line array
+ - hard to work out which lines contain which records
+   - add agents every day (every 8 iterations)
+   - might start removing agents in future
+ - loaded into SQLite DB, same size file, fast indexes

 # Where do they go?

  - nutrients mix / dilute / disperse, following them for 365
    days makes no sense, 7-21 days might
  - eggs, larvae etc. don't dilute, can be followed for longer
+ - why not heat maps - agents spread quite thin, makes little difference

 ## NW 365 <!-- .slide: data-state="hide-head" -->